-I made MORE sugar cookies!
-This time, I made them on behalf of my church (Alpharetta First United Methodist Church) for an organization called Homestretch in Roswell, GA.
+I made these Christmas Lights Sugar Cookies for my church (Alpharetta First United Methodist Church) and an organization called Homestretch in Roswell, GA.
 They help homeless families get back on their feet by providing temporary housing.
 They also teach a Life Skills class twice a month and that’s when my church donates the dessert.
 So these Christmas Lights Royal Icing Sugar Cookies were the dessert for today’s class.
 Holiday baking is so much fun.
 (Scroll for the recipe.)

 The design for these cute cookies was inspired by Christina Lane of the popular food blog, Dessert for Two.
 Christina came up with this simple idea to make Christmas cookies using just one round cutter, then adding royal icing lights.
 Very efficient and much quicker than making a bunch of different shapes and sizes with all different colors and decorations.